Guruvendra47/Real-time-financial-data-pipeline/Kubernetes/Readme-Cleanup.md

 ---

-## ⚠️ WARNING

-This will delete:
+# Important Warning

+A full cluster reset removes:

 * All Pods
 * All Deployments
 * All Services
+* All ConfigMaps
-* All ConfigMaps & Secrets
+* All Secrets
 * All Persistent Volumes
-* Entire Kubernetes cluster
+* Entire Minikube cluster configuration

+## Recommended Usage

-👉 Use only if everything is broken.
+Use only when the cluster environment is unstable or unrecoverable.

 ---

-# 🔍 Check Existing Namespaces
+# Verify Existing Namespaces

-Before deleting:
+Before deleting resources, verify current namespaces:

 ```bash
 kubectl get ns